-Policy #5013 Course Outline Policy #5410 Evaluation of Students

-Policy #5250 Cheating and Plagiarism Policy #5201 Attendance

-Policy #3501 Responsible Use of Technology

-Policy #5251 Student Conduct
+Policy #5013 Course Outline Policy #5410 Evaluation of Students Policy #5250 Cheating and Plagiarism Policy #5201 Attendance Policy #3501 Responsible Use of Technology Policy #5251 Student Conduct

-Online learning strategies will be used to assist the learner to develop their knowledge of pharmacology and related legal and ethical issues.
-Concepts and principles of pharmacology will be explored using patient case discussions, accessing databases, instructor consultation and small group seminars.
+Online learning strategies will be used to assist the learner to develop their knowledge of pharmacology and use of educational technology.
+Concepts and principles of pharmacology will be explored using patient case discussions, accessing databases, instructor consultation and small group audio conferencing seminars.

 The course will commence with an orientation to online learning.
-The student will be expected to demonstrate online learning skills including accessing resources and communicating via e-mail, asynchronous and synchronous audio/text chat conferencing and bulletin board discussions prior to working on patient cases.
+The student will be expected to demonstrate online learning skills including accessing resources and communicating via e-mail, asynchronous and synchronous communication.
+Orientation to synchronous audio conferencing will commence Week 4.